Northwest Theological Seminary: Distinctives

-The education of Northwest Theological Seminary is built on the following principles: the inerrancy of the Bible, the centrality of Christ, the biblical-theological method of teaching the Word of God, the presuppositional apologetics of Cornelius Van Til, the orthodox confessionalism of the classical Calvinistic tradition, and Reformed presbyterianism.
-The seminary's doctrine is firmly founded in the Bible and classic (orthodox) Presbyterian canons (the Westminster Standards and the Three Forms of Unity).
+The education of Northwest Theological Seminary was built on the following principles: the inerrancy of the Bible, the centrality of Christ, the biblical-theological method of teaching the Word of God, the presuppositional apologetics of Cornelius Van Til, the orthodox confessionalism of the classical Calvinistic tradition, and Reformed presbyterianism.
+The seminary's doctrine was firmly founded in the Bible and classic (orthodox) Presbyterian canons (the Westminster Standards and the Three Forms of Unity).

 Academics

-Northwest Theological Seminary offers two programs of study: the Master of Divinity (M.Div.) and the Master of Theological Studies (M.T.S.).
-The seminary publishes its own journal Kerux: The Journal of Northwest Theological Seminary that prints biblical-theological material in the Reformed/Calvinistic tradition.
+Northwest Theological Seminary offered two programs of study: the Master of Divinity (M.Div.) and the Master of Theological Studies (M.T.S.).
+The seminary published its own journal Kerux: The Journal of Northwest Theological Seminary that printed biblical-theological material in the Reformed/Calvinistic tradition.

 Master of Divinity

-The M.Div. is a 3-year program that equips qualified men pursuing ordination with the necessary preaching and teaching skills and knowledge to begin their ministry.
-M.Div. students are required to learn methodology of Scriptural analysis and exegesis in the original languages, church history and biblical and systematic theology.
+The M.Div. was a 3-year program that equipped qualified men pursuing ordination with the necessary preaching and teaching skills and knowledge to begin their ministry.
+M.Div. students were required to learn methodology of Scriptural analysis and exegesis in the original languages, church history and biblical and systematic theology.

 Master of Theological Studies

-The M.T.S. is a 2–year program that presents a curriculum covering many aspects of scriptural analysis and exegetical work in the original languages as well as church history, and biblical and systematic theology.
+The M.T.S. was a 2–year program that presented a curriculum covering many aspects of scriptural analysis and exegetical work in the original languages as well as church history, and biblical and systematic theology.

 Unique Model of Seminary Structure

 Buildings

-NWTS is somewhat unusual in comparison to most seminaries.
-The institution does not own any buildings, and has no plans to build.
-NWTS does not have a standard "business model."
-It does not seek any kind of accreditation but measures itself only on the basis of what it sees as its biblical mission.
+NWTS was somewhat unusual in comparison to most seminaries.
+The institution did not own any buildings, and had no plans to build.
+NWTS did not have a standard "business model."
+It did not seek any kind of accreditation but measured itself only on the basis of what it saw as its biblical mission.

 Enrollment

-Northwest Theological Seminary's enrollment is intentionally limited so it can provide ministerial candidates with "one on one" mentoring.
+Northwest Theological Seminary's enrollment was intentionally limited so it could provide ministerial candidates with "one on one" mentoring.